Awards and decorations of the Civil Air Patrol: Honor Guard

-Individual wings may prescribe wear of cords of other colors.

 Aide de Camp

 The USAF Aide de Camp Shoulder Cord will be worn on the left sleeve by members (Senior and Cadet) serving as Aides de Camp to General Officers.
 The cord will only be worn when acting as an Aide de Camp and will be removed when not actively engaged in the duties of an Aide de Camp.
 The cord will only be worn on the Service uniform and Service Dress uniform.

 World War II awards

-On 30 May 2014, a bill authorizing the CAP Congressional Gold Medal was signed by President Barack Obama (Senate Bill S309 and House Bill HR 755).
+On 30 May 2014, a bill authorizing CAP Congressional Gold Medals was signed by President Barack Obama (Senate Bill S309 and House Bill HR 755).
 The bill awards a medal to the collective members of Civil Air Patrol who served during the period from 7 December 1941 to 2 September 1945, to both living members and to the families of deceased members.

 These following ribbons were awarded to members for service as a member of Civil Air Patrol during World War II.
 Members who have earned them may continue to wear them, although they are no longer awarded.